carltonmason/beautiful-jekyll/index.md

 In no particular order...

-There is no coasting in this profession - you are either learning continuously to stay current or you are falling behind and at risk of being marginalized and putting your livelihood at risk.
++ There is no coasting in this profession - you are either learning continuously to stay current or you are falling behind and at risk of being marginalized and putting your livelihood at risk.
 I read a lot, and you should too.

-Take care of the people around you both those above you, your peers, and those more junior to you.
++ Take care of the people around you both those above you, your peers, and those more junior to you.
 Be nice, helpful, honest, and respectful as you never know who you may work for or need their help in the future.
 People and relationships matter a great deal - don't burn any bridges.
 "Take this job and shove it" only works in country songs or if you win the lottery.

-Be competent in multiple things and deep in a few.
++ Be competent in multiple things and deep in a few.
 The more varied your skills and abilities, the more adaptable, resilient and valuable you are.

-Hire for attitude, enthusiasm, willingness to learn, and culture fit over GPA, school, experience or questionable interview tests.
++ Hire for attitude, enthusiasm, willingness to learn, and culture fit over GPA, school, experience or questionable interview tests.

-Beware of clinging to yesterday's best practices or blindly following best practices of others.
++ Beware of clinging to yesterday's best practices or blindly following best practices of others.
 Best practices are usually a counter measure to something and relevant in some context.
 As Neal Ford said at Thoughtworks (paraphrased from memory): "Yesterday's best practices are tomorrow's anti-patterns..." - something like that.
 Seek to understand principles first then best practices.

-Get your hands dirty, experiment, actually try things even if you don't know squat about them.
++ Get your hands dirty, experiment, actually try things even if you don't know squat about them.
 Experential learning is humbling and rewarding.
 Discomfort is part of learning.

-Expect obstacles, set backs, resistance, interruptions, politics, and other unsavory things you wished you didn't have to deal with.
++ Expect obstacles, set backs, resistance, interruptions, politics, and other unsavory things you wished you didn't have to deal with.
 I don't think I have ever seen anything worthwhile happen go according to plan.
 Adapt, adjust, and move on.

-There is never enough time, people, or resources.
++ There is never enough time, people, or resources.
 Remove distractions, constantly seek clarity on desired outcomes, prioritize ruthlessly, manage expectations, be honest and realistic and firm when you must, don't promise what you can't deliver but don't be afraid to stretch.

-Taking the initiative, resourcefulness, and persistence will help you succeed.
++ Taking the initiative, resourcefulness, and persistence will help you succeed.

-Your health is your greatest asset.
++ Your health is your greatest asset.
 Take care of yourself, make it a priority.

+_Again, please see my [Experience page](https://carltonmason.github.io/experience/) on this site for more details on my professional experience highlights, education, skills and such._